SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/overview.md

 Click the asset name to view the asset details and the devices assigned to it.

 To edit or delete an asset from **Assets** page, click the menu icon at the right of the row and click either the edit or delete option.
-Select one or more assets and click **Delete** in the top banner to delete multiple assets at once.
+To delete multiple assets at once, select one or more assets and click **Delete** in the top banner.

 Select one or more assets to move from its current hierarchy to another.
 For steps to move assets between hierarchies, see [To move assets](/dtm/asset-hierarchy/#to-move-assets).